-MCE students, staff and faculty who conduct research are required to review the following checklist and flow chart as the first steps to determine if your research project qualifies as human subject research that requires you to submit a proposal to be reviewed by the Institutional Review Board (IRB).
+MCE students, staff and faculty who conduct research are required to review the Office of Research Integrity and Education website to determine if your research project qualifies as human subject research that requires you to submit a proposal to be reviewed by the Institutional Review Board (IRB).
 Please review the examples of research activities that may or may not require an IRB proposal.
 MCE graduate students should consult with their faculty advisor about their research activities.
 If you have additional questions about the ethical conduct of research at DU, please contact ORIE staff at 303-871-2121.
 More information on their office is listed on the ORIE website.